lumel-uk/docker-unifi-controller/README.md

 * Weekly, Sundays at 00:00: The `master` branch will be re-built and tagged `latest`.
 This allows for upstream packages to be updated.
 It will always use the latest version of UniFi.
 * On UniFi update: When the controller starts bugging me about an update, I'll start re-building daily.
 The UniFi package is published to the repo exactly a week after it's published via the website (see [Notes on UniFi releases](https://community.ui.com/questions/Notes-on-UniFi-releases-Stable-Candidate-Stable-repos-download-site-etc-/5e49c960-58e4-4464-bf4d-49e3f6465399)) so this will catch it when it does.
 When the update has been pulled, I'll push a new tag to the git repo, which will build a new docker tag and update `latest` for good measure.
 * Ad-hoc: As and when I make changes, I'll push to `dev`.
-It might work but it also might break.
+It'll probably work but it also might break.

 For stability, choose `latest`.
 For a specific UniFi revision, choose the tag but beware the platform may need an update.
 Some of the builds are quite old.
 For random funbags, choose `dev`.